 Patio Covers are our specialty.
-We build covered patios throughout the greater Houston, TX area so if you are ready then we can help you too.
-Create the perfect outdoor patio space for your home & lifestyle by letting us bring your design ideas to life.
+We build covered patios throughout the greater Houston area so if you are ready then we can help you too.
+Create the perfect outdoor patio space for your home or lifestyle by letting us bring your design ideas to life.
 We will offer suggestions and feedback to make sure your completed backyard shade project is perfect.

 The Most Popular Options

 - Custom Posts or Column styles.

 Lone Star has built hundreds of patio covers all over Houston, Austin & San Antonio in many different styles and using many different types of materials.
 If you are just starting to consider building a shade cover for your backyard you will most likely have many questions.
 Some of the most common questions are listed below.